-• Emollients are the mainstay of therapy and without them it is not possible to manage eczema effectively.
+Emollients are the mainstay of therapy and without them it is not possible to manage eczema effectively.
 Good evidence shows that the more emollients are used, the less topical steroids are needed.
 Compliance is essential and so always review patients to check they are happy with what has been prescribed - it may be necessary to try a range of emollients before the patient settles on the best combination.

-Moisturisers

-- Most patients prefer creams and gels.
-The most important factor is to find one that the patient likes and is happy to use - Ointments tend to be less well tolerated by patients, but they are less likely to cause contact allergic dermatitis as they do not contain preservatives (this is for both emollients and topical steroids)
+- Moisturisers - Most patients prefer creams and gels.
+The most important factor is to find one that the patient likes and is happy to use - Ointments tend to be less well tolerated by patients, but they are less likely to cause contact allergic dermatitis as they do not contain preservatives - Encourage appropriate usage by prescribing generous amounts eg 500 grams of moisturisers to use regularly (often QDS) - As with other topical treatments, moisturisers should be gently rubbed into the skin until they are no longer visible.